 The most common variety is the English pea, which is round and green.
 Other popular varieties include the snow pea, which is smaller and more delicate, and the sugar snap pea, which is plumper and sweet.

 They are relatively low in calories and fat but are a good source of protein, fiber, vitamins, and minerals.
-They can be eaten fresh, canned, or frozen.
-They can also be used in various recipes, such as soups, stews, casseroles, and salads.
+They can be eaten fresh, canned, or frozen and used in various recipes, such as soups, stews, casseroles, and salads.

-When buying fresh, farmerβs markets are the best place and look for ones that are plump and firm.
+When buying fresh, farmer’s markets are the best place.
+Look for plump and firm ones.
 Avoid those that are shriveled or have yellow spots.
 They should be stored in the refrigerator and used within a few days.
 Canned and frozen are also good options and can be stored longer.

 It is an edible root vegetable of the Brassicaceae family that was domesticated in Europe in pre-Roman times.
 The word "radish" is derived from the Latin word for "root."
 There are numerous varieties, and they vary in size, shape, color, and pungency.
 The most common type is red, which has a milder taste than other varieties.